 Portraits were made with discontinued Polaroid GridFilm, a format used at one point by emergency services to record accident or crime sites.
 With a macro camera I copied her image from a photograph printed on a china plate issued at the time of her wedding to Prince Charles.
 Other pages in the book show the outline of a GridFilm grid, a graphic structure consisting of one hundred and ninety five empty squares, symbols of absence but also of opportunity.

 To emphasise the message of human touch as activism, the book uses four different paper stocks.
-Image and text are printed on tracing paper and appear on facing pages, which when pressed together create a single artwork.
+Image and text are printed on tracing paper and appear on facing pages, which when pressed together, touch and create a single artwork.
 A sheet of gay pride rainbow paper emphasises the importance of her action, a key moment in LGBTQIA+ UK history.